utdata/icj-class/js/js-class-04.md

 ## The Document Object Model

 JavaScript is aware of all the HTML on your web page, and each element becomes a JavaScript **object**.
-This process, called the Document Object Model -- or DOM, for short -- is a standard for how to get, change, add, or delete HTML elements using JavaScript.
+This concept, called the Document Object Model -- or DOM, for short -- is a standard for how to get, change, add, or delete HTML elements using JavaScript.

 The DOM allows us to connect our JavaScript functions to HTML or CSS on the page.